Sup2point0/integrity/scriptures/graph-drawing/multiplication~.md

 And when $k$ is $0$, the graph of course becomes a straight line, because we just get $y = 0$.

 ### _
-This should all be intuitive.
+This should all be intuitive, maybe obvious even.
 But it encapsulates some pretty key concepts!

 Firstly, points of interest.
-Those 2 special values, $k = 1$ and $k = 0$, will be crucial for drawing graphs.
+Those 2 special values, $k = 1$ and $k = 0$, will be crucial for drawing scaled graphs.
 Can you think why?

 ### _
 ```desmos